My Journey Into Programming

 Scaling Up

-When Google introduced the Go Programming language in 2009, I watched the video and tried it out, but I didn’t dig in.
-Then in 2011, inspired by a colleague’s experience, I read the rough cut of The Go Programming Language Phrasebook (Addison-Wesley Professional, 2012) over a Christmas break.
+When Google introduced the Go Programming language in 2009, I watched the video and tried it out.
+But I didn’t dig in until 2011.
+Inspired by a colleague’s experience, I read the rough cut of The Go Programming Language Phrasebook (Addison-Wesley Professional, 2012) over a Christmas break.

 The following summer I was between jobs with time on my hands.
 One of my experiments was a Go binding for OpenGL 3.2 Core Profile, which I called Mantle (this was a year before AMD released their low-overhead API of the same name, no relation).
 It was fun playing with a C-like language again.